 The atmospheric lifetime determines the spatial and temporal variability, with most SLCFs showing high variability, except CH4 and many HCFCs and HFCs that are also well mixed (as a consequence CH4 is discussed together with other well-mixed GHGs in Chapters 2, 5, and 7).
 In contrast to well-mixed greenhouse gases, such as CO2, CH4 and some HFCs, the radiative forcing effects of most of the SLCFs are largest at regional scales and climate effects predominantly occur in the first two decades after their emissions or formation.
 However, changes in their emissions can also induce long-term climate effects, for instance by altering some biogeochemical cycles.
-Therefore, the temporal evolution of radiative effects of SLCFs follows that of emissions, i.e., when SLCF emissions decline to zero their atmospheric abundance and radiative effects decline towards zero.
+Therefore, the temporal evolution of radiative effects of SLCFs follows that of emissions (i.e., when SLCF emissions decline to zero their atmospheric abundance and radiative effects decline towards zero).
 The total influence of individual SLCF emissions on radiative forcing and climate account for their effects on the abundances of other forcers through chemistry (chemical adjustments).

 SLCFs can affect climate by interacting with radiation or by perturbing other components of the climate system (e.g., the cryosphere and carbon cycle through deposition, or the water cycle through modifications of cloud properties via cloud condensation nuclei or ice nuclei).
 SLCFs can have either net warming or cooling effects on climate.
 In addition to altering the Earth’s radiative balance, many SLCFs are also air pollutants with adverse effects on human health and ecosystems.
 SLCFs are of interest for climate policies (e.g., CH4, HFCs), and are regulated as air pollutants (e.g., aerosols, O3) or because of their deleterious influence on stratospheric ozone (e.g., HCFCs).
 The list of SLCFs assessed in this chapter and their effects are provided in Table 6.1.